Codecademy/docs/content/general/concepts/json/json.md

 - While it is derived from from the JavaScript language, JSON itself is not JavaScript.
 - Trailing commas are forbidden.
-- Even thought JavaScript names are not this strict, JSON property names _must_ be in double-quotes.
+- Although JavaScript names are not this strict, JSON property names must be in double quotes.

 ## Bad Practices